saylordotorg/course_polsc301/Unit03.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Building a New Government** <span id="3"></span> **As the new nation was forming, questions of governmental supremacy had not yet been fully answered.
 As you will read, the first president